viktorbezdek/awesome-github-projects/README.md

 - [unlock-protocol/unlock](https://github.com/unlock-protocol/unlock) - Ʉnlock is a protocol for memberships built on a blockchain.
 - [hoangvvo/next-connect](https://github.com/hoangvvo/next-connect) - The TypeScript-ready, minimal router and middleware layer for Next.js, Micro, Vercel, or Node.js http/http2
 - [bennycode/trading-signals](https://github.com/bennycode/trading-signals) - Technical indicators to run technical analysis with JavaScript & TypeScript. 📈
-- [MatthewHerbst/react-to-print](https://github.com/MatthewHerbst/react-to-print) - Print React components in the browser.
-Supports Chrome, Safari, Firefox and EDGE
+- [MatthewHerbst/react-to-print](https://github.com/MatthewHerbst/react-to-print) - Print React components in the browser
 - [huggingface/node-question-answering](https://github.com/huggingface/node-question-answering) - Fast and production-ready question answering in Node.js
 - [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxies manager that orchestrates all your proxies into one place, rather than spreading management across multiple scrapers.
 It manages IP rotation and fingerprinting, and smartly
 - [amplication/amplication](https://github.com/amplication/amplication) - 🔥🔥🔥 The Only Production-Ready AI-Powered Backend Code Generation